Multi aircraft options opens the door for charter

 When it comes to air travel, a customer’s needs are understandably numerous and situation specific.

-Luckily, there are many different types of aircraft out there, which enables Worldwide Charter Group to adequately care for our customers’ needs, right down to the specifics.
+Luckily, there are many different types of aircraft out there, which enables Worldwide Charter International to adequately care for our customers’ needs, right down to the specifics.

-At Worldwide Charter Group, our experts in charter planning and aircraft leasing often provide solutions for two types of customers:
+At Worldwide Charter International, our experts in charter planning and aircraft leasing often provide solutions for two types of customers:

 Adhoc Groups - Those that aren’t airlines themselves, but who wish to take a large group to a certain location all on the same aircraft such as Sports Teams and Tour Operators (chartering); and Airlines, in need of aircraft to lease to augment their fleets or cover a short term mechanical issue or repair.